Note: this is a keynote from Velocity Conf 2019, San Jose. A text version of the material follows, and then references.

 - Think about deltas.
 Design change, not code.

 - Be accountable to tell a story.
 Not for outcomes - there are a million influences on that KPI besides what you’re doing, and what you’re doing influences a million things besides the API.
+(Please care about those things.)
 Tell the story of your team’s decisions and what happened, so the whole organization can learn.

-- (If having time) because your intentions are not revealed by any one thing you do.
-But by your responses to the world's responses to what you do.
+Your intentions are not revealed by any one thing you do, but by your responses to the world's responses to what you do.
 Action is a process.

 I don’t know all the technology, but I know something about the business I’m in.